acroy/Quantum.jl/docs/docs.md

 	*(a::State, b::State)
 		vector multiplication between `a` and `b`

-There are many other operations involving states - some, like addition, we'll touch on later in this documentation.
-Others can be found in [Quantum.jl's API](/docs/api.md)
+As you might imagine, there are many other operations involving states - some, like addition, we'll touch on later in this documentation.
+Others can be found in [Quantum.jl's API](/docs/api.md).

+__`kron`__